We’ve fielded more questions about real estate in the last few years than in the previous two decades combined.

 None of this means you shouldn’t own real estate.

-It means you should be clear on why.
+It means you should be very clear on why you own it.

 “The price of anything is the amount of life you exchange for it.”

-A place you rarely use, that absorbs time, capital, and attention—that’s a different conversation.
+A place you rarely use, that absorbs time, capital, and attention—that’s a different conversation entirely.

 Real estate isn’t inherently good or bad.